 The Mobile Ads SDK is now imported and initialized, and you're ready to implement an ad.
 Ad Manager offers a number of different ad formats, so you can choose the one that best fits your app's user experience.

-Banner ads are rectangular image or text ads that occupy a spot within an app's layout.
-They stay on screen while users are interacting with the app, and can refresh automatically after a certain period of time.
+Rectangular ads that appear at the top or bottom of the device screen.
+Banner ads stay on screen while users are interacting with the app, and can refresh automatically after a certain period of time.
 If you're new to mobile advertising, they're a great place to start.

 Google Ad Manager offers two ways to implement native ads: Native Styles and Custom Rendering.